HSGamer/MCServerUpdater/README.md

 * Download the latest build of Paper and save it to the file `server.jar`
     * `java -jar MCServerUpdater.jar --output server.jar`
     * `java -jar MCServerUpdater.jar --project paper --output server.jar`
-* Download the latest build of Airplane 1.17.1
+* Download the latest build of Paper 1.17.1
-    * `java -jar MCServerUpdater.jar --project airplane --version 1.17.1`
+    * `java -jar MCServerUpdater.jar --project paper --version 1.17.1`
-    * `java -jar MCServerUpdater.jar --project airplane --version 1.17.1 --build latest`
-* Download the #106 build of Airplane 1.17.1
-    * `java -jar MCServerUpdater.jar --project airplane --version 1.17.1 --build 106`

 ## Use this in your projects